AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 Lets' now take a look at a couple of samples with default interactivity settings.
 <br>
 Here we've got a line chart with three series and a legend enabled.
-Click on legend items to hide/show series, hover them and see the tooltips.
+Click on legend items to hide/show series.

 You can see the code of this sample in the playground.